NatePruitt1/go-load-balancer/README.md

 # Go Balancing Server
 This is a very simple layer 4 load balancer, which only accepts TCP connections.
-It performs a simple round-robin algorithm on the connections received, and performs pass-through load balancing, meaning all requests go through this server.
+It performs a simple round-robin algorithm on the connections received, and performs pass-through load balancing, meaning all packets go through this server.

 ## Usage